GiilDe/med-hiera/README.md

 ## Using

 ### Data
-In order to recreate this experiment you first to build the datasets "cocktail"
+In order to recreate this experiment you first to build the datasets "cocktail".

 ### MAE